simongarisch/97_things_every_programmer/README.md

 11: Code in the language of the domain: naming matters / conveys information.
 Don't make others guess what you mean.

 12: Code is design.

+13: Code layout matters: easy to scan, expressive layout, compact format.
+Auto formatting and conformance with style guides.

+14: Code reviews: increase code quality and reduce defects.
+Instead of simply correcting mistakes in code, the purpose of code reviews should be to share knowledge and establish common coding guidelines.
+Code reviews will flow more easily if the team has coding conventions that are checked by tools.

+15: Coding with reason.

+16: A comment on comments: comments are necessary for programming, but you can go too far.

+17: Comment only what the code cannot say: a comment has zero (or negative) value if it is wrong.
+As the codebase evolves comments may not get updated to the point where they could be misleading.
+Try to express as much as possible through code.

+18: Continuous learning.